matloff/Rthreads/README.md

 * Message passing:

   * We would write 2 functions, a worker and a manager.
-There would be 4 copies of the worker code, running fully independently.
+There would be, say, 4 copies of the worker code, running fully independently.

-  * The manager would communicate with the workers by sending/receiving messages across the network.
+  * The manager would communicate with the workers by sending/receiving messages across the network (though still within the same machine, in this example).

-  * The manager would, say, break a task into 4 chunks, and send the chunks to the workers.
+  * The manager would break a task into 4 chunks, say by breaking the data into 4 chunks, and send the chunks to the workers.

   * Each worker would work on its chunk, then send the result back to the manager, which would combine the received results.